a beginner's intro to zines by atozines

 knowledge in Indesign or software equivalents

-basic knowledge in typesetting (if there are fics, its important)
+basic knowledge of typesetting (if there are fics, it's important)

 can make templates